vaaralav/node-gcm-ccs/README.md

 Argument            | Details
 ------------------- | -------
-to                  | A single user data                | Data to be sent to the client options (optional)  | See _Message Paremeters_ from https://developer.android.com/google/gcm/server.html#send-msg.
+to                  | A single user payload             | Payload to be sent to the client.
+See _Payload_ from  https://developers.google.com/cloud-messaging/xmpp-server-ref#table1. options (optional)  | See _Options_ from https://developers.google.com/cloud-messaging/xmpp-server-ref#table1.
 If `delivery_receipt_requested = true`, an event will be sent when the message is received by the target. callback (optional) | `function(error, messageId, to)` called back individually for each target.

 End Connection